delfick/credo/README.rst

         repos/
             <repository>/
+                keys
                 <account>/
                     account_id
                     <user>/
+                        username
                         credentials.json

 Where ``config.json`` has some configuration for credo, ``account_id`` holds the id of the amazon account represented by that folder, and ``credentials.json`` has amazon credential for that user and account.

+The ``keys`` file holds the pems you want credo to encrypt details with.
+It is signed by one of your private keys to ensure only your public keys are in this file.

 The ``account_id`` is a file with one line containing "<account_id>,<fingerprint>,<signature>" where the fingerprint and signature is used to verify that one of your private keys recorded this account_id under this account and repository.
 This is to ensure that the credentials found in credentials.json do actually belong to this account and repo.

+The ``username`` is a file like the ``account_id`` but holds the amazon username associated with this user, and a signature used to validate this name.

 The ``credentials.json`` contains the credentials encrypted with each public key it knows about and a signature used to verify that the credentials were written